oVirt/ovirt-site/source/documentation/draft/engine-adding-messages.html.md

 ## Backend

 *   Any message that shall be exposed by the backend internal API (RunQuery / RunAction) must be delcared as a key/value pair in *OVIRT_ENGINE/backend/manager/modules/dal/src/main/resources/bundles/AppErrors.properties*.

+      * A corresponding key should be added to VdcBllMessages enum

 *   For VDSM errors, every message must be declared as a key/value pair in *OVIRT_ENGINE/backend/manager/modules/dal/src/main/resources/bundles/VdsmErrors.properties*.

+      * A corresponding key should be added to VdcBllErrors enum

 ## Frontend